-- APPL An APPL statement defines the DB2 subsystem to VTAM for the purposes of remote access.
-It is required for any configuration that involves a DB2 host on an IBM mainframe (MVS or OS/390). - authorization identifier On DB2 for z/OS and DB2 for VM and VSE, the authorization identifier is user's login ID or an assigned Authorization Identifier, which corresponds to a group with which the user is associated. - BSDS The BSDS (bootstrap data set) is a VSAM data set that contains name and status information for DB2, as well as RBA range specifications, for all active and archive log data sets, passwords for the DB2 directory and catalog, and lists of conditional restart and checkpoint records. - CCSID CCSID (Coded Character Set Identifier) represents a character set, code page, encoding scheme, and additional coding-related information.
-Used to support international code sets. - collection A collection is a location on the host for database objects, such as user tables and catalog tables, which are collected together under a single qualifying name.
+- APAR Authorized Program Analysis Report A request for correction of a problem caused by a defect in a current unaltered release of a program. - APPL An APPL statement defines the DB2 subsystem to VTAM for the purposes of remote access.
+It is required for any configuration that involves a DB2 host on an IBM mainframe (z/OS). - authorization identifier On DB2 for z/OS, the authorization identifier is user's login ID or an assigned Authorization Identifier, which corresponds to a group with which the user is associated. - BSDS The BSDS (bootstrap data set) is a VSAM data set that contains name and status information for DB2, as well as RBA range specifications, for all active and archive log data sets, passwords for the DB2 directory and catalog, and lists of conditional restart and checkpoint records. - CCSID CCSID (Coded Character Set Identifier) represents a character set, code page, encoding scheme, and additional coding-related information.
+Used to support international code sets. - collection A collection is a location on the host for database objects, such as user tables and catalog tables, which are collected together under a single qualifying name. - CoS Class of Service (CoS) is the ability of switches and routers to prioritize traffic into different queues and classes. - data source A data source describes a connection to a database from an ODBC application. - DDF DDF (Distributed Data Facility) is the vehicle that DB2 uses to send and receive remote procedure calls.